Hot topics

 • MM_03: Current maximum charge capacity.
 If it differs from the one indicated in MF_06 or MF_05 (or on the datasheet), your battery has deteriorated

-Simple and comprehensive, Ampere shows the amperage as you charge your smartphone.
+Simple and comprehensive, Ampere displays the amperage as you charge your smartphone.
 This way, you can test different chargers and choose the best one for your smartphone.
 The app also allows you to check how fast your battery is discharging.

 It also shows the health level of your battery, but it doesn't provide more precise data, you can just tell if the level is good or not.
 Ampere is mainly thought to determine if you are using the right charger with your smartphone or not.